danieleds/SkinnableUI/README.md

 In this repository you'll find a graphical skin designer too.

 Note that you can use [NinePatch](http://developer.android.com/guide/topics/graphics/2d-graphics.html#nine-patch) images to style almost any control.
+You can find some interesting examples in [SkinsSources/MacSkin/](/SkinsSources/MacSkin/).

 ![Designer](_readme_images/designer.png)